cchunhuang/IMCFN_with_Machine_Unlearning/Readme.md

   - ≤500KB: 512px width
   - ≤1000KB: 768px width
   - >1000KB: 1024px width
+- Binary data is read as uint8 array and reshaped into 2D array based on calculated width
+- Colormap is applied to convert 2D grayscale to 4-channel RGBA (224x224x4)
-- Images are resized to 224x224 pixels for VGG16 input
+- Images are resized to 224x224 pixels using OpenCV for VGG16 input
-- RGB channels are used (first 3 channels of colormap output)
+- RGB channels are used (first 3 channels [:, :, :3] of the RGBA output)

 ### Data Augmentation
 - Configurable data augmentation techniques: